catasto-open/catasto-ingest/docs/development.md

 - The third step is to activate the virtual environment:

 !!!
 Warning
-    If you are running a `poetry` version above `2.0` then `poetry shell` is no longer available and a virtual environment is already activated and might be verified with the command `poetry env list`.
+    If you are running a `poetry` version above `2.0` then `poetry shell` is no longer available and a virtual environment might be activated with the command `eval $(poetry env activate)`.

 Optionally with poetry `<2.0.0`: